haimkastner/unitsnet-js/Units.md

     -   *In mathematics, a ratio is a relationship between two numbers of the same kind (e.g., objects, persons, students, spoonfuls, units of whatever identical dimension), usually expressed as "a to b" or a:b, sometimes expressed arithmetically as a dimensionless quotient of the two that explicitly indicates how many times the first number contains the second (not necessarily an integer).*
 - **RatioChangeRate**
     -   *The change in ratio per unit of time.*
-- **ReactiveEnergy**
-    -   *The Volt-ampere reactive hour (expressed as varh) is the reactive power of one Volt-ampere reactive produced in one hour.*
-- **ReactivePower**
-    -   *Volt-ampere reactive (var) is a unit by which reactive power is expressed in an AC electric power system.
-Reactive power exists in an AC circuit when the current and voltage are not in phase.*
 - **ReciprocalArea**
     -   *Reciprocal area (Inverse-square) quantity is used to specify a physical quantity inversely proportional to the square of the distance.*
 - **ReciprocalLength**